Staff and Contact

 Gissell (she/her) is the Office Manager and joined FIT in 2001.
 In her role, Gissell assists with the daily business operations involving the Department of Residential Life.
 When not at work, Gissell spends time with her family, enjoys hiking and camp fires.

 Fun fact: Gissell has taken more than a dozen cruise vacations.
-Her goal is cruise around the world.
+Her goal is to cruise around the world.

 Joann Puryear-Cole, Office Manager, 31st Street